leros-dev/leros-dev.github.io/README.md

-A work-in-progress handbook is available as LaTeX sourcec at [Leros Handbook](https://github.com/leros-dev/leros-doc/tree/master/handbook)
+A work-in-progress handbook is available as LaTeX sources at [Leros Handbook](https://github.com/leros-dev/leros-doc/tree/master/handbook)

 ## Architecture